cvxpy/cvxpy/doc/source/tutorial/intro/index.rst

 The status ``INFEASIBLE_OR_UNBOUNDED`` is rare.
 It's used when a solver was able to determine that the problem was either infeasible or unbounded, but could not tell which.
-You can determine the precise status by re-solving the problem where you where you set the objective function to a constant (e.g., ``objective = cp.Minimize(0)``).
+You can determine the precise status by re-solving the problem where you set the objective function to a constant (e.g., ``objective = cp.Minimize(0)``).
 If the new problem is solved with status code ``INFEASIBLE_OR_UNBOUNDED`` then the original problem was infeasible.
 If the new problem is solved with status ``OPTIMAL``